hpwn/Fitness-Center-Hub/README.md

-# 460P4

-Update me based on spec!
+After source testing: update me based on spec.
 Then copy into ReadMe.txt, since that's the deliverable!